CapSparkle/ImageTiles/README.md

 The task done with aim at minimizing time spends

 \* Nesting of any depth.
-Any cell in row maybe separated to 2+ cells arranged as colomn.
+Any cell in row may be separated to 2+ cells arranged as colomn.
 Every cell of this colomn may be separated to 2+ cells arranged as row and so on.
 Every cell can contain just image or be a colomn(row) of cells.